Methods & Materials

 I was born into an artistic family and learned watercolors from my mother.
 She adored nature and God and this took hold in me as a child.
 I loved birds in particular, which became the subjects of my first paintings.

-Creation was all beauty and magic for me these first years.
-Later on I was opened to religion and spirituality, and became inspired to paint the human form as energy in transition- to suggest an expanded awareness beyond the physical.
+Creation was all beauty and magic for me as a boy.
+As I was inclined to religion and spirituality, my early inspiration was to paint the human form as energy in transition- to suggest an expanded awareness beyond the physical.

-In both style and substance my instincts evolve from the traditions of religious art, combining realist and visionary conceptions of nature and people.
-My desire is to provoke the memory of the ancestral connection in ourselves with the world.
+In both style and substance my instincts evolve from the traditions of religious art- combining realist and visionary conceptions of nature and people.
+My desire is to provoke the memory of the our connection with the world as a living being.

 Methods and materials

-I develop ideas with my imagination and memories, photo references, and sketching from nature.
-During this process, I use various drawing mediums, watercolor, and painting software.
+I develop ideas with my imagination and memories, photo references, and sketching from nature, and use various drawing mediums, watercolor, and painting software in the process.

 My painting techniques involve both careful planning and spontaneity.
 I methodically build up form through layering- but also cover or partially remove previously painted areas to promote the chance effect and generate unforeseen forms.